giannidsp/StarWarsAPP/README.md

 # StarWarsAPP
-Angular app that does some operations using the Star Wars API
+Angular app that does some operations using the public Star Wars API.

+You can visit the API at https://swapi.dev